isabellalyu-db/terraform-provider-databricks/docs/resources/job.md

 * `op` - The string specifying the operation used to compare operands.
 Currently, following operators are supported: `EQUAL_TO`, `GREATER_THAN`, `GREATER_THAN_OR_EQUAL`, `LESS_THAN`, `LESS_THAN_OR_EQUAL`, `NOT_EQUAL`.
 (Check the [API docs](https://docs.databricks.com/api/workspace/jobs/create) for the latest information).

 This task does not require a cluster to execute and does not support retries or notifications.

+#### dashboard_task Configuration Block

+The `dashboard_task` refreshes a dashboard and sends a snapshot to subscribers.

+* `dashboard_id` (Required) The identifier of the dashboard to refresh
+* `subscription` (Optional) Represents a subscription configuration for scheduled dashboard snapshots.
+* `warehouse_id` (Optional) The warehouse id to execute the dashboard with for the schedule.
+If not specified, will use the default warehouse of dashboard

 #### dbt_task Configuration Block